September 25, 2020

 Amazon Lambda: Amazon Lambda is event-driven, serverless computing platform provided by Amazon as a part of Amazon web service.
 It is a computing service that runs code in response to events and automatically manages the computing resources required by that code.

-The purpose of Lambda, as compared to AWS EC2, is to simplify building smaller, and on-demand applications that is responsive to the event and new information.
+The purpose of Lambda, as compared to AWS EC2, is to simplify building smaller, and on-demand applications that are responsive to the event and new information.

 AWS targets starting a Lambda instance within a millisecond of an event.